 In general, a slower resting heart rate is better than a faster one, because a faster rate puts more stress on your heart and blood vessels.
 In fact, studies have consistently linked faster resting heart rates with increased risk of heart disease and death from all causes, independent of fitness level and other cardiovascular risk factors such as high blood pressure, high cholesterol, and being overweight.

 A higher heart rate has been linked to poorer outcomes in both healthy people and those with heart disease.
-Most studies have found a stronger association in men, but a 2009 paper in the British Medical Journal, of nearly 130,000 postmenopausal women, found that those with the highest resting heart rates were more likely to have a heart attack than those with the lowest rates—especially women ages 50 to 64—after controlling for other risk factors.
+Most studies have found a stronger association in men, but a 2009 study in the British Medical Journal, of nearly 130,000 postmenopausal women, found that those with the highest resting heart rates were more likely to have a heart attack than those with the lowest rates—especially women ages 50 to 64—after controlling for other risk factors.

 Reducing heart rate is an accepted treatment goal for people with certain heart conditions, but it may also benefit people with hypertension and, preliminary research suggests, maybe even healthy people.
+(Note, however, that there is no consensus of what an optimal heart rate might be and where increased health risks may begin.)